ywu20/p01_NAME/README.md

-# Project Name by Name
+# The Biggest Loser by Name

 ## Roster with roles
 Yuqing Wu -